redfern08/redfern08/README.md

 ## Hello! 👋 my name is Isaac!
-Data and Game Developer!
+Simulated Data Developer
 ---

-I love working with data, developing games and simulations.
-If what I do helps at least one person then I am happy.
-My goal is to utilize free open-source technology and software because I believe FOST/FOSS is a great way to achieve my tasks.
-Some FOSS I currently use is Godot Game Engine for games and simulations, Apache tools for automated data tasks and MySQL and PostgreSQL for database tasks.
+I develop simulations around data.
+Examples include logistical data for route optimization, cargo weight management, flight logging and mission critical optimization.
+Space is my domain.

-## TECH TREE
+## My Tools
+My development philosophy is design and prototype using open source technologies.
+Minimal tools, maximum effort.

+- Godot and Blender for 3D and 2D development.
-- **Languages** | Python, GDScript, C#, C++, SQL
+- Python, SQL and C# for data application development and simulation code.
-- **Libraries** | pandas, matplotlib, seaborn
-- **Database** | SQLite3, PostgreSQL, MySQL
-- **Tools** | Git, VS Code, cmd prompt, bash and powershell
-- **Game Engine** | Godot, PyGame
-- **OS** | Windows and Linux

 ## Portfolio
 You can view my portfolio [here](https://isaacfearn.com/).
 I will add more of my projects and work